-Sec.
-41. Employment of Contractual Personnel.
+- Sec.
+41. Repair and Retrofitting of Government Structures.
+The government agencies concerned shall prioritize the repair and retrofitting of government structures in areas considered highly vulnerable to seismic activity and shall ensure that the retrofitting shall result in structural strength required for the area concerned in accordance with the National Structural Code of the Philippines. - Sec.
+42. Employment of Contractual Personnel.
 Contractual personnel may be hired by agencies as part of their organization in order to perform agency functions or specific vital activities or services which cannot be provided by the regular or permanent staff of the hiring agency.
-The total annual Personnel Services requirement for contractual personnel, to cover salaries, and other personnel benefits and fixed expenditures, shall in no case exceed the lump sum appropriations for the purpose, except when there is an urgent need to hire contractual personnel in the implementation of the priority programs, activities or projects, subject to approval of the DBM.
+The total annual Personnel Services requirement for contractual personnel, to cover salaries, and other personnel benefits and fixed expenditures, shall in no case exceed the lump sum appropriations for the purpose, except when there is an urgent need to hire contractual personnel in the implementation of the priority programs, activities or projects, subject to approval of the DBW.
 In which case, the payment for contractual personnel shall be sourced from the Miscellaneous Personnel Benefits Fund.